-PLEASE NOTE: During these difficult times with COVID-19 Coronavirus all in-person events and meetings are cancelled.
-We are currently running an e-recruitment and e-training programme for volunteers – please see Currently Recruiting for information.
+PLEASE NOTE: During these difficult times with COVID-19 Coronavirus all in-person events and meetings are currently being reviewed.
+We are running an e-recruitment and e-training programme for volunteers: please see Currently Recruiting for information.

 Can I volunteer during the Covid-19 Coronavirus pandemic?

 Yes – Although you won’t be able to volunteer in-person at The Meeting House until further notice, we do have a number of e-opportunities/volunteer-from-home roles we are currently recruiting to.
 As long as you can access the internet on a computer/laptop, you can still give back to your community even when self-isolating or social distancing.